Sony’s Xperia 5 boasts wireless support for Dualshock 4 controllers

 The Xperia 5 ships with Android 9.0 Pie onboard, but it’s hardly a vanilla experience.
 Sony’s Xperia UI sits atop it and brings with it a custom home screen with an iOS-like horizontal app drawer, along with other nips and tucks.

-Side Sense, a carryover Xperia XZ3, surfaces a menu containing shortcuts to commonly used apps and settings with a double-tap of the Xperia 5’s right or left bezel.
+Side Sense, a carryover from Xperia XZ3, surfaces a menu containing shortcuts to commonly used apps and settings with a double-tap of the Xperia 5’s right or left bezel.
 According to Sony, Side Sense’s shortcuts are informed by AI that learns which apps you’re likely to use based on your location, the time of day and day of the week, and other signals.
 It’s nifty when it works but frustrating when it doesn’t activate right away despite repeated taps, a common occurrence.

-With respect to gaming, there’s Game Enhancer, a Sony-designed software suite debuting with the Xperia 5.
-It “optimizes” the performance of supported games, Sony says, and provides one-tap access to gameplay recording features, online tip guides, and more via a menu overlaid atop those games.
+With respect to gaming, Game Enhancer is a Sony-designed software suite debuting with the Xperia 5 that “optimizes” the performance of supported games, Sony says, and provides one-tap access to gameplay recording features, online tip guides, and more via a menu overlaid atop those games.